Real-time pollen count updates for New York, USA

 The pollen count in NYC is generally high in the spring and summer, when trees, grasses, and weeds are in bloom.
 The highest pollen counts are usually in May, June, and July.
 The pollen count can also be high in the fall, when ragweed is in bloom.The pollen count can vary depending on the weather conditions.
 High pollen counts are usually associated with warm, dry weather.
 Wind can also contribute to high pollen counts by blowing pollen into the air.
 If you have pollen allergies or want to build a solution to help out your customers, you can get the data through Ambee’s pollen API or pollen maps.

-When pollen is the highest in NY?
+When pollen is the highest in NYC?

 Pollen levels in New York City are highest in the spring, from March to May.
 This is when trees, grasses, and weeds all release pollen into the air.
 The highest pollen counts in New York typically occur in April and May.
 It's important to note that pollen levels can vary depending on weather conditions and other factors.
 If you are concerned about pollen allergies or want to stay informed about the current pollen levels in New York, try Ambee’s pollen data.